-where here: \begin{widetext} \end{widetext} In the following subsections, we further analyze some cosmological constraints, namely the deceleration parameter and luminosity distance to explain cosmic history of the late time due to the presence of the CG fluid.
-We then constrain these parameters by comparing the CG models with $\Lambda$CDM to see which of the CG models best mimics like the $\Lambda$CDM model. \\ \\\textbf{N.B} We will use the values all parameters from our MCMC simulations of the best fitting parameters values for each tested model including the $\Lambda$CDM as presented in Table \ref{tab: best-fitting parameter values}.
+In the following subsections, we further analyse some cosmological constraints, namely the deceleration parameter and luminosity distance to explain the cosmic history of the late time due to the presence of the CG fluid.
+We then constrain these parameters by comparing the CG models with $\Lambda$CDM to see which of the CG models best mimics the $\Lambda$CDM model.

+\textbf{N.B} We will use the values of all parameters from our MCMC simulations of the values of the best-fit parameters for each model tested including the $\Lambda$ CDM as presented in Table \ref{tab: best-fitting parameter values}.